Practicing pivots activity from IDS Ch. 11

 ggplot(aes(month, co2, color = year)) + geom_line()

 You didn’t get what you expected, did you?
 Now you can run glimpse() on the data frame and you’ll see that the month field is actually character data.
+But we need it to be numeric for the plot to work correctly.

 In the chunk below, rewrite the above code with modifications so that first you make the month column numeric, then generate the plot.